microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 Red LED - Alarm Tripped
 Green LED - Alarm Good
 Blue LED - Connected (and able to send) UART to the Smartphone

+If both Red and Green are active, the device is in calibration mode.

 ### Calibration Mode